Bucharest Tickets

 • Children enjoy the themed rooms like the Armory

-• Photography allowed only with a paid permit.
+• Photography is only allowed with a paid permit.

 • Arrive early in the day to avoid congestion from large tour groups and enjoy a more relaxed visit.